Entrepreneurial Leadership in Creative Industries (formerly Creative High-Impact Ventures: Entrepreneurs Who Changed the World)

 Winter; Q3Q4; 3 credits

 Cases focus on established and new, large and small, for-profit and not-for-profit firms.
 The case analyses and classroom discussions will draw from multiple disciplines and areas of business management.
-Most of the classes are structured around cases; we will also use other pedagogical tools such as panels, exercises, and lectures.
+Most of the classes are structured around cases; we will also use other pedagogical tools such as 'live cases,' panels, and lectures.
 Additionally, there will be opportunities to interact with case protagonists who visit class.